acadiemedia/chloe-tv-content/scripts/the_existential_crisis_of_the_house_cat.md

-# Script: The Existential Crisis of the House Cat
+# Script: Animated Animal Comedy - The Existential Crisis of the House Cat

 ## Characters:
 *   **Whiskers:** A pampered, philosophical house cat.